cliffordhu/cliffordhu.github.io/_posts/TickerSelectionFromEFTdBParser.md

 ```

-## post data analysis- Historgram.
+## post data analysis- Histogram.
-After all tickers are saved. it is plotted as histogram plot. and the ticker is ranked by the appearnace count and saved to TickerList.csv
+After all tickers are saved. it is plotted as a histogram plot. and the ticker is ranked by the appearance count and saved to TickerList.csv

 ```Python